Anti-Capitalist Muslims: Manifesto

-The organisation's manifesto, published in 2012, starts from the observation that "humanity is in need" and that Mammon, the ancient deity of gold, has metaphorically returned as the god of capitalists in the modern times, and a Muslim should not take gods other than Allah.
+The organisation's manifesto, published in 2012, starts from the observation that "humanity is in need", that Mammon, the ancient deity of gold, has metaphorically returned as the god of capitalists in the modern times, and a Muslim should not take gods other than Allah.
 It follows, "Capitalism is the enemy of God.
 It is the enemy of humanity, of nature, of the poor, of the hungry, of the oppressed."

-The word Muslim is presented as being anti-capitalist by definition:
+The word "Muslim" is presented as being anti-capitalist by definition.

 "Muslim" is our eternal universal name in all times and places.
 Muslim means those who accept the fact that all the property in the earth and in the heavens belongs to Allah, those who accept this, therefore those who do not disturb the peace in the natural order, and who want to maintain and sustain natural peace.

 Our opposition to capitalism is a historical emphasis.
 Because Capitalism is the name of the cruel system that dominates our age.
 The message of each prophet stood against the prevailing tyrannical system of his time.
 For this, we emphasize "Anti-capitalism".

 We consider every group established with the goal of anti-capitalism as our natural ally, regardless of their religious belief or disbelief, race, language, skin color, or ideology.